 - 3.5 5 – Use hand sanitizer frequently

 - 3.6 6 – Take sanitizing wipes with you – clean down tables Or Common Surfaces

 - 3.7 7- Wear a Mask

 - 5 In Summary

 How Does COVID 19 Spread

 COVID spreads primarily through person-to-person contact.
 It occurs when an infected person coughs, sneezes, or talks loudly, resulting in a spread of respiratory droplets containing the virus.
-As droplets are sprayed outward, anyone in close proximity can potentially inhale them.
+As droplets are sprayed outward, anyone nearby can potentially inhale them.

-In addition, droplets may land on surfaces that are then touched by others, and then without washing their hands, a person may touch their face (nose, mouth, or eyes) and inhale or contract the virus that way.
+Also, droplets may land on surfaces that others are touched by, and then without washing their hands, a person may touch their face (nose, mouth, or eyes) and inhale or contract the virus that way.

 The amount of time you are exposed to someone who is sick also matters.
-Current guidelines state that if you are exposed for less than 15 minutes, the risk of transmission of the virus is lower than if you were in close proximity for longer than that.
+Current guidelines state that if you are exposed for less than 15 minutes, the virus's risk of transmission is lower than if you were in close proximity for longer than that.